-This lemon dump cake is the perfect easy summer dessert - just 3 ingredients and ready in under an hour.
-Enjoy a buttery, tart treat that's perfect with ice cream!
+This lemon dump cake is the perfect summer dessert - just 3 ingredients and ready in under an hour.
+If you love a classic lemon cobbler with cake mix but want something even simpler, you will obsess over this recipe.
+Enjoy a buttery, tart treat that's great with ice cream!

 Paid links used in this post.
 Read more about my link usage policies.